-Sustainable Putnam seeks to promote food and agricultural practices that support a healthy relationship to the environment.
-This includes what we can each do to change habits and food choices towards that goal.
+Sustainable Putnam promotes agricultural and food consumption practices that support a healthy relationship between humans and the environment.
+This includes what each of us can do to change habits and food choices towards that goal.

 Food and Climate Change

 The ever-increasing globalization of food has created a dizzying array of year-round food choices never before seen in human history.
 The food choices we make affect the climate.
 Eating summer fruits such as strawberries, peaches, and cantaloupe in the winter means that they must be shipped from the southern hemisphere, creating a large carbon footprint from the energy required to refrigerate and ship them.
 In fact, on average every U.S. meal travels about 1,500 miles from farm to table.
 There are three main areas where we can make a change: eliminating food waste; buying seasonal food from local producers; and cutting back on meat consumption.

 Buying locally will not only reduce global warming, but will put us more in sync with what is healthier for our bodies: local food produced and picked in season without the genetic modifications necessary to withstand long distance transport.
 People who shift their diet to eating what is in season locally frequently point out how much more they appreciate and relish their food — and look forward to what each season has to offer.